flypigarmy/nginx-admin-plus/README.md

 Nginx admin plus is an open source multi-platform manager for nginx software, original fork from [nginx-admin](https://github.com/jslsolucoes/nginx-admin).

-> For enterprise support or to commercial, please contact : yizhou.xw@antfin.com

 ## features plus

 more configurations items support